George Darby: American War of Independence

-In the American Revolutionary War of 1775 to 1783, Admiral Keppel's resignation during the crisis following the Battle of Ushant in 1778 left a vacancy for command of the Channel Fleet.
+In the American Revolutionary War of 1775 to 1783, Admiral Keppel's resignation during the crisis following the Battle of Ushant in 1778 left a vacancy for command of the Western Squadron.
 On 23 January 1778 Darby became a rear-admiral and on 19 March 1779 he was promoted to vice-admiral, thanks to his association with Lord Sandwich, First Lord of the Admiralty, during the court martial of Admiral Palliser.
 Thus he unexpectedly came to command the Channel Fleet in 1780 at a time of grave danger for the kingdom.

 Darby was appointed to the Board of Admiralty as First Naval Lord in the North ministry in September 1780.
 In April 1781 he relieved Gibraltar from its siege by the Spanish, for the second time during that war.
 This event is recorded in a full-length portrait by George Romney, painted 1783–6, which hangs in the National Maritime Museum.
 On the change of ministry in April 1782 he resigned his command and did not again serve at sea; he also resigned his seat on the Admiralty Board.
 He was Member of Parliament for Plymouth, from 1780 to 1784.
 He lived at Newtown House at Newtown in Hampshire and died in 1790.